The Bowl Championship Series

 Every year the championship game rotates between four traditional bowl sites in a “double hosting” format — one of the sites hosting its traditional bowl and the National Championship Game.
 The sites are; the Orange Bowl, held in Florida; the Rose Bowl, held in Pasadena, California; the Fiesta Bowl, held in Glendale, Arizona, and the Sugar Bowl, normally held in New Orleans.

-During the 2012-12 season, Sun Life Stadium in Miami will hold both the traditional Orange Bowl and the 2013 BCS National Championship Game.
+During the 2013-14 season, the Rose Bowl in Pasadena will hold both the traditional Rose Bowl and the 2014 BCS National Championship Game.

 With five BCS bowl games scheduled, 10 spots are available for teams wishing to compete in BCS bowls.
-As in prior years, the champions of the ACC, Big East, Big Ten, Big 12, Pac-12 and SEC shall receive automatic bids to one BCS bowl.
+As in prior years, the champions of the ACC, American Athletic Conference (formerly the Big East), Big Ten, Big 12, Pac-12 and SEC shall receive automatic bids to one BCS bowl.

 The four original BCS bowls hold contracts with certain BCS conferences to choose that conference’s champion.
 If those contracts cannot be honored, and the bowl loses its first pick to the National Championship Game, that bowl will receive first choice when picking from among other BCS bowl eligible teams.
 The contracts are as follows: